The Six Values of Cha Tao (The Way of Tea)

 All consciousness and matter is composed of energy vibrating at different frequencies, balanced by the emptiness within which all Form exists.
 Form is Emptiness and Emptiness is Form.
 The clarity of our Body (right practice), Feelings (right attitude), and Mind (Right Understanding) depend upon the energy composing our Being.
 Diet (Plant-based, Organic, Whole Foods), movement (Qi Gong, Dao In, Tai Qi, Yoga), healing (Chinese Medicine, Herbs, Acupuncture, Healing Arts), cleanliness, purity, and reverence for one’s self and one’s environment create the ripe conditions for a Life of Tea and Tao.
 These details of our daily life create the energy with which we serve tea and our clarity as harmonious channels of Tea Spirit.

-4 Methodology- Right Practice – Growing Deep Roots and Vast Canopy
+Right Practice – Growing Deep Roots and Vast Canopy by way of the five brewing methods in our tradition.

-Great Nature – Bowl Tea – Connecting to the Trees and Spirit of Tea
+From the Forest – Bowl Tea – Connecting to the Trees and Spirit of Tea.
+Pillar of Nature.

-Aesthetic Sensibility- Gong Fu Cha- Alchemy is Sublimation, Sublimation is Art, Art is Expression, Expression is Flow, Flow is Natural, Natural is Graceful, Graceful is Beautiful, Beauty is Art, Art is Alchemy
+Aesthetic Sensibility- Gong Fu Cha- The skilled craft, discipline and art form of brewing the perfect cup of tea.
+Alchemy is Sublimation, Sublimation is Art, Art is Expression, Expression is Flow, Flow is Natural, Natural is Graceful, Graceful is Beautiful, Beauty is Art, Art is Alchemy.
+Pillar of Taoism.

 5 Tradition- 4 Pillars – Honoring that which has come before and the generations to come.
 The 4 pillars of this tradition stem from the source and evolve through the traditions that have always treated Tea as a means of communing with Nature, with Oneself and with Others.
 The 4 pillars: Nature, Shamanism, Taoism, Zen.